-Data engineering teams face significant challenges when it comes to optimizing their data stacks.
-Modern organizations rely on a growing number of tools and technologies for everything from reporting to data science, which means more integrations to build, monitor, and maintain.
+Modern enterprises are increasingly using data observability as the foundation for optimizing their data operations.
+In the past, they had relied on a growing number of tools and technologies to optimize their data stacks.
+These include everything from reporting to data science, which means more integrations to build, monitor, and maintain.
 Demand for even more (and, in many cases, rawer) data introduces numerous data quality and reliability issues.
 And, cost is always a factor—especially as the cloud continues to play a larger role.

 Seeking to overcome these challenges and optimize for data success, organizations across all stages of the data journey are turning to data observability.
-Acceldata’s Head of Product, Tristan Spaulding, recently appeared on The Data Engineering Podcast and shared tips for taking a “multidimensional” approach.
+Acceldata’s Head of Product, Tristan Spaulding, recently appeared on The Data Engineering Podcast and shared tips for taking a modern approach to enterprise data management.
 This blog post recaps a few of his thoughts and recommendations for data engineering teams.

 What is Data Observability?